 This is what I did when the latest Teen Breathe rocked up in my letter box this week.
 I ran a bath, added some relaxing bath salts, lit a candle and soaked and read.
 You will find articles about:

-Issue 5 of Teen Breathe is out now.
-Inside you will find articles on:
+I love this magazine!
+Issue 20 of Teen Breathe is out now.
+Inside you will find articles that: